cardboardcode/cardboardcode.github.io/_posts/2024-03-02-pyautogui_design_patterns.md

 2. The rate of interaction required is too high.
 Examples would be **playing an FPS game** and **reacting promptly to enemies**.

+3. The template to be recognized only appears when the mouse is hovered over a region of the screen or clicked.

 ## **References**

 1. [PyAutoGUI's Documentation](https://pyautogui.readthedocs.io/en/latest/)